 We have made a significant investment in the development of a patent portfolio to protect our technologies and programs, and intend to continue to do so.
 As of March 1, 2010, we owned a total of 21 issued or allowed patents and 31 pending patent applications in the United States and 73 issued or allowed patents and 98 pending patent applications in commercially significant foreign markets directed to therapeutic compositions and methods related to our PharmacoSurgery platform and preclinical development programs.
 As of March 1, 2010, we also held worldwide exclusive licenses to two pending U.S. Patent applications, an issued foreign patent and two pending foreign patent applications.
-For each program, our decision to seek patent protection in specific foreign markets, in addition to the U.S., is based on many factors, including one or more of the following: our available resources, the size of the commercial market, the presence of a potential competitor or a contract manufacturer in the market and whether the legal authorities in the market effectively enforce patent rights.
+For each program, our decision to seek patent protection in specific foreign markets, in addition to the U.S., is based on many factors, including one or more of the following: our available resources, the size of the commercial market, effectively enforce patent rights.